7 Best AK-47 Rifles You Can Buy for Under $1500 in 2024

 Zastava N-PAP M70 AK47 Review

-This rifle comes recommended by AK Operators Union (and passed their torture test), which says a lot about it’s performance.
+This rifle comes recommended by AK Operators Union (and passed their torture test), which says a lot about its performance.

 Zastava N-PAP M70 Pros and Cons